franzvrolijk/react-router-theme/readme.md

 };
 ```

-- return `await themeCookieResponse(formData)` from your action if the form data matches `action: 'themeChange'`
+- return `themeCookieResponse(formData)` from your action if the form data matches `action: 'themeChange'`

 ```ts
 export const action = async (args) => {